hugovallet/responsible-ml-project/README.md

 In this fake project, we use as feature store the infamous Boston Dataset.
 This dataset contains 2 potentially discriminatory columns: "B" and "LSTAT".
-We have created multiple snapshot of that dataset, at different point in time.
+We have created multiple snapshots of that dataset, at different points in time.
-At some point in the timeline, we simulate a data drift for a few randomly selected features.
+At some points in the timeline, we simulate a data drift for a few randomly selected features.

 We assume that the data engineering and governance team has maintained